-Sections 2241 through 2244 of Title 18 of the United States Code covers aggravated sexual abuse, rape, sexual abuse, sexual abuse of a minor, and abusive sexual contact.
-The penalties for convictions under these statutes range from any term of years to life imprisonment, and the death penalty if the offense results in the victim’s death.
+Sections 2241 through 2244 of Title 18 of the United States Code cover aggravated sexual abuse, rape, sexual abuse, sexual abuse of a minor, and abusive sexual contact.
+The penalties for convictions under these statutes range from any term of years to life imprisonment and the death penalty if the offense results in the victim’s death.

-Sex crimes involving children are prosecuted vigorously at the federal level and the U.S. Sentencing Guidelines will result in a sentence as harsh as the statute violated permits.
-The below is a non-inclusive list of offenses involving children:
+Sex crimes involving children are prosecuted vigorously at the federal level, and the U.S. Sentencing Guidelines will result in a sentence as harsh as the statute violated permits.
+Below is a non-inclusive list of offenses involving children:

 18 U.S.C.
 Section 2251 – Sexual Exploitation of Children (Production of child pornography);

 18 U.S.C.
 Section 2251A – Selling and Buying Children

 18 U.S.C.
 Section 2251 – Certain activities related to material involving the sexual exploitation of minors (Possession, distribution, and receipt of child pornography);

 18 U.S.C.
 Section 2252A – Certain activities relating to material constituting or containing child pornography;